 Customer Loyalty in Six Simple Steps

-Creating a robust loyalty program from scratch can seem like a gargantuan task.
+Creating a robust loyalty and retention program from scratch can seem like a gargantuan task.
 As you might have heard it costs five times more to acquire new customers than it does to retain current customers.
-Wrestling data, compiling rewards and following customer behavior can be so daunting that marketers often scale down their loyalty ambitions before they even get started.
+Wrestling data, compiling rewards and following customer, behavior can be so daunting that marketers often scale down their loyalty ambitions before they even get started.

-But this is the era of software as a service, where data can be wrangled with the push of a button, making loyalty programs more approachable than ever.
+But this is the era of software as a service, where data can be wrangled with the push of a button, making loyalty programs more approachable and dynamic than ever.

-Follow these six simple steps to get your loyalty program off the ground and running, and converting fickle shoppers into brand loyalists that maximize your customer retention rates.
+Follow these six simple steps to get your loyalty and retention program off the ground and running, and converting fickle shoppers into brand loyalists that maximize your customer retention rates.

 Make it Mission-Driven